ZeroDarkHardy/MechaCar_Statistical_Analysis/README.md

 - The range of variance shown in our Total Summary dataframe is within acceptable limits, but when we examine the metrics from the three different lots, we see that the vast majority of that variance is coming from a single lot: Lot 3.
 -  Lot 3 shows a variance range of 170.286, well outside of our acceptable limits.
 The standard deviation shown in that lot's data is also almost 480% larger than the next lower value among the lots.
 This implies that there are irregularities in the manufacturing process at Lot 3 (perhaps inconsistencies in workplace procedures, equipment or materials).
 - Lot 1 shows the most consistency in their data values, by far.
+If the company is satisfied by the work quality of Lot 1, it should be used as a training and logistics model for all lots.

 ## T-Tests on Suspension Coils